Allowable KG & Stability Macros Allowable KG & Stability Macros

 Alternatively, the -WIND_MAC option will call the macro

-MAC_NAME yaw draft
+COEF_SET yaw draft

-&MACRO MAC_NAME YAW DRAFT
+&MACRO COEF_SET YAW DRAFT

-&SET COE_WIN = -W_COEF A B C
+&SET COE_WIN = -W_COEF A B C D

 &ENDMACRO

-&M_ACT MAC_NAME RARM
+&M_ACT COEF_SET RARM

 One can add any logical he wishes here to change the coefficients based on draft and yaw.
 The values A, B, and C are numbers depending upon the situation.